-

 • Designed and built the vehicle simulator/prototyping platform

-• Organized and hosted game jam style hackathon for our prototyping platform to verify our development pipeline in its robustness and effectiveness
+• Organized and hosted hackathon-style game jam for our prototyping platform to verify our development pipeline in its robustness and effectiveness

 Core experience

-We are currently developing a 4-player demo game that simulates passengers driving around New York City whilst playing the rhythm game.
+We have developed a 4-player demo game that simulates passengers driving around New York City whilst playing the rhythm game.
 By pulling recognizable landmark elements of a particular location within the virtual space, we can ground the guests of the real space, while still maintaining the mystical nature of the virtual world we have designed.

 We were heavily inspired by Epic Games’ Virtual Concerts, and how music listening opens up to more social interactions.
 We had to consider the social implications of playing a game in a car, where the in-car entertainment encouraged cooperative, social gameplay, as opposed to an isolated, solo experience.